DEFRA/elm-land-management-plan-web/README.md

 ### Running without containers

-The application may be run natively on the local operating system if a Redis server is available at `localhost:6379`.
+The application may be run natively on the local operating system if NPM is installed.

 ```
 # Build the application